-Here are three reasons why you need to connect with a recovery community during the holidays.
+Here are three reasons to connect with a recovery community during the holidays.

-Staying connected to the recovery community can prevent isolation which is typically a precursor for relapse.
-Isolation can also worsen symptoms of any dual diagnosis such as depression, anxiety and other mood or personality disorders.
-All of these can escalate to relapse, accidental overdose or even suicide.
+This year especially, connecting with others may be difficult.
+Yet staying connected to a recovery community can prevent isolation which is typically a precursor for relapse.
+Isolation can worsen symptoms of any dual diagnosis such as depression, anxiety, and other mood or personality disorders.
+All of these can escalate to relapse, accidental overdose, or even suicide.

-Staying in touch with the recovery community allows for a substitute family experience, if family holidays are not possible due to either death or distance.
-And, if family is an option, but the family dynamics make relapse more probably, the recovery community can act as a chosen family; one that is ideally far more supportive and less dysfunctional.
+Staying in touch with a recovery community allows for a substitute family experience if family holidays are not possible due to either death or distance.
+And, if family is an option, but the family dynamics make relapse more probable, a recovery community can act as a chosen family; one that is ideally far more supportive and less dysfunctional.

-The recovery community is also equally as necessary for those who have families and enjoy being around them.
-In fact, possibly more so, as it is easy for those individuals to forget they need the recovery community or recovery itself.
+A recovery community is also equally necessary for those who have families and enjoy being around them.
+In fact, possibly more so, as it is easy for those individuals to forget they need a recovery community or recovery itself.
 Often, these individuals begin to think that sobriety alone is enough—it’s not.

 The key to getting through the holiday season is not to lose sight of your recovery.
-Staying connected to your recovery community keeps you plugged into that recovery process, holds you accountable and allows you to do the same for others.
-Most importantly, it serves as prevention against relapse and provides everyone with a sense of family, even if they don’t have one of their own.
+Staying connected to your recovery community keeps you plugged into that recovery process, holds you accountable, and allows you to do the same for others.
+Most importantly, it serves as prevention against relapse and provides everyone with a sense of family, even if you don’t have one of your own.

-For these reasons and more, staying connected to the recovery community throughout the holidays is a life-saving choice for everyone.
+For these reasons and more, staying connected to a recovery community throughout the holidays is a life-saving choice for everyone.